laf0rge/nextepc-www/posts/docs/install/1-other_installation.md

 sudo yum -y install mongo-c-driver-devel
 ```

-Create a `/etc/yum.repos.d/mongodb-org-3.4.repo` file so that you can install Mong
-oDB directly, and then install it.
+Create a `/etc/yum.repos.d/mongodb-org-3.4.repo` file so that you can install Mongo DB directly, and then install it.
 >[mongodb-org-3.4]
 >name=MongoDB Repository
 >baseurl=https://repo.mongodb.org/yum/redhat/$releasever/mongodb-org/3.4/x86_64/